linux-chenxing/linux-chenxing.org/ip/index.md

 ## PM domain

 Mostly a mystery.
+Hardware in this area is kept alive even when the chip is in deep sleep.
+For infinity3 and mercury5 at least PM domain blocks are easy to see because they mapped to 0x1f00xxxx.

 [Register map](pm_regmap.md)

 ### sleep intc

-32 interrupts forwarded to the IRQ intc via a single interrupt
+32 interrupts forwarded to the IRQ intc via a single interrupt.
+This is mostly for the pm gpio interrupts.

 |           | u-boot | linux |
 |-----------|--------|-------|